 Michele Durand enters her 16th season as the head coach of the Ohio Northern women’s basketball program.
-She also serves as an assistant professor in the ONU department of human performance and sport sciences.
+She is currently in her first year as the Senior Woman Administrator at Ohio Northern.
+She also serves as an assistant professor in the ONU Department of Human Performance and Sport Sciences.

 In 2015-16, Durand guided the Polar Bears to a 23-5 record, with a 17-1 mark in OAC play.
 The Polar Bears won the OAC regular season title and made it to the semifinals of the OAC tournament for the fifth time in her ONU coaching career.

 Durand has been named the Ohio Athletic Conference Coach of the Year three times during her tenure at ONU.

 During the 2015-16 season Durand guided the Polar Bear program to its eighth NCAA III Tournament appearance and third appearance in fours years.

 In the 2012-13 season, Durand led the Polar Bears to 27-2 record and a OAC regular season and tournament championship.
 The team ascended as high as No. 3 in the rankings and appeared in the NCAA III Tournament for the first time since the 1988-89 season.

 For her efforts, Durand was named Russell Athletic/Women's Basketball Coaches Association Division III Region Six Coach of the Year and OAC Coach of the Year for the second time.

 On Mar.
 2 2013, against Hanover (Ind.) in the NCAA III Tournament First Round, she won her 300th career game.

 In a 75-73 overtime win at Capital on Feb.
 22, 2014, Durand recorded her 200th career victory at Ohio Northern.
 Her 245 career wins and .609 winning percentage currently rank second in program history.